Tips for easing back pain during travel

 - Ask for assistance with luggage whenever possible.
 Don’t risk a strain by attempting to carry too much.

-- Stretch carefully and thoroughly prior to departure.
-If you’re waiting to board a plane or other confining form of mass-transit, walk around the gate waiting area to ensure your muscles are limber prior to boarding.
+- Perform gentle stretches prior to departure.
+If you’re waiting to board a plane or other confining form of transportation, walk around to ensure your muscles are limber prior to boarding.

 - Be careful to sit with correct posture.
 Try to keep your back straight, your shoulders down and relaxed and your knees bent at a 90-degree angle.
-You may wish to use pillows to help support your neck or to prop your lower back in an uncomfortable seat.
+Try using pillows to support your neck or prop up your lower back if the seat is uncomfortable.

 - If possible, stand and stretch gently at least once an hour.